 New Norfolk has a rich hop-growing past and is still the centre of the surrounding hop-growing area, producing most of the hops for Australian breweries.
 Close to New Norfolk you'll notice some unusual looking buildings called oust houses that are used to dry the hops in preparation for the brewing process.

-Further afield, New Norfolk is close to Mount Field National Park, and the South West Wilderness beyond.
+Further afield, New Norfolk is close to Mount Field National Park and the south-west wilderness beyond.

 A wide range of accommodation options are available including grand old homestead, lodge and cottage accommodation.

-New Norfolk is a 30-minute drive (38 km) north-west of Hobart.
+New Norfolk is a 30-min drive (38 km) north-west of Hobart.